Itching Allergy in Bulldogs and French Bulldogs

 - Egg

-FLEA BITE: Itching is triggered by a flea bite
+Flea Bite: Itching is triggered by a flea bite

 Allergic dogs are sensitive to the allergen injected with flea saliva during the flea blood meal.

-Here is a short list of some of the most common ones
+Allergen that comes in direct contact with your pet.
+Here is a short list of some of the most common ones:

 - Pesticides & Insecticides ( flea collars & topical flea products)